 Thank you for subscribing!

 You'll soon start receiving the latest Mayo Clinic health information you requested in your inbox.

 Sorry something went wrong with your subscription

 Please, try again in a couple of minutes

 See more In-depth

 - Vaccine effectiveness — How well does the flu vaccine work?
+Centers for Disease Control and Prevention. https://www.cdc.gov/flu/vaccines-work/vaccineeffect.htm.
+Aug.
+24, 2023.

-Centers for Disease Control and Prevention. https://www.cdc.gov/flu/about/qa/vaccineeffect.htm.
+- Live attenuated influenza vaccine [LAIV] (the nasal spray flu vaccine).
+Centers for Disease Control and Prevention. https://www.cdc.gov/flu/prevent/nasalspray.htm.
 Accessed Aug.
-3, 2018.

-- Live attenuated influenza vaccine [LAIV] (The nasal spray flu vaccine).
-Centers for Disease Control and Prevention. https://www.cdc.gov/flu/about/qa/nasalspray.htm.
-Accessed July 13, 2018.
+23, 2023.

 - Seasonal flu vaccines.
 Centers for Disease Control and Prevention. https://www.cdc.gov/flu/prevent/flushot.htm.
 Accessed Aug.
 23, 2023.

 - Flu vaccination by jet injector.
 Centers for Disease Control and Prevention. https://www.cdc.gov/flu/prevent/jet-injector.htm.
 Accessed Aug.
 23, 2023.